 Qasr Al Hosn Festival

 The 10-day festival is one of the most celebrated occasions in the Abu Dhabi calendar.
 For the past 250 years, it has been a highly-anticipated event.
-It takes place in the Qasr Al Hosn Square and allows visitors a glimpse at the rich heritage of the UAE and as well as the splendour and ingenuity of this nation.
-Moreover, performers highlight the global impact of Abu Dhabi in the contemporary world.
+It takes place in the Qasr Al Hosn Square and allows visitors a glimpse at the rich heritage of the UAE as well as the splendour and ingenuity of this nation.
 The Qasr Al Hosn festival attracts many tourists every year.

 Where is Qasr Al Hosn located?

-Qasr Al Hosn is located near the Mall World Trade Centre and the Etisalat Headquarters.
+Qasr Al Hosn is near The Mall World Trade Centre and the Etisalat Headquarters.
 It lies at the intersection between Sheikh Rashid bin Saeed Al Maktoum Road and Hamdan Bin Mohammed Street.

 What are the timings of Qasr Al Hosn?

-What is the cost of tickets per person at Qasr Al Hosn?
+What is the cost of tickets at Qasr Al Hosn?

-Can I visit Qasr Al Hosn in a private or school group?
+Can I visit Qasr Al Hosn with a private or school group?

-Yes, large groups are offered a special discount at the time of booking.
+Yes, in fact, large groups are offered a special discount at the time of booking.

 How can I contact the management at Qasr Al Hosn?

-Human’s progress is often owed to the decisions our ancestors took.
+Human progress is often owed to the decisions our ancestors took.
 It is imperative that nations embrace their past and cherish it.
-Places like Qasr Al Hosn, play a pivotal role in reminding the residents of UAE, of how this magnificent city was built and where it all started.
-Just to understand and appreciate the astonishing progress this city has made, Qasr Al Hosn is worth visiting.
+Places like Qasr Al Hosn play a pivotal role in reminding UAE residents of how this magnificent city was built and where it all started.

-There are other heritage sites in Abu Dhabi where one can learn about the rich culture of the region.
+There are other heritage sites in Abu Dhabi where you can learn about the region’s rich culture.
 It brings a nice contrast to the modern capital city we are used to seeing.
 Similarly, you can also visit museums in Abu Dhabi.
 They are among the very best in the world.